 Did You Know?

-They showed that picture to the inmates of jails and prisons, to men with a wide acquaintance among the cat burglars and the violence boys, informers, con men, and sharpshooters - those on the fringe of crime and those deep in the rackets.
-Many wanted to help - nobody could!
-No one in the Underworld recognized that mysterious face.
+They showed that picture to the inmates of jails and prisons, to men with a wide acquaintance among the cat burglars and the violence boys.
+Informers and con men and sharpshooters were quizzed.
+Those on the fringe of crime and those deep in the rackets.
+Many wanted to help; nobody could.
+No one in the underworld recognized that mysterious face.
 He was as unknown as if he had lived in the 16th Century.